Magazine journalist: job description

 - generating ideas for future stories and features.

-- Major commercial publishing houses (such as IPC Media or EMAP)
+- Major commercial publishing houses (such as Time Inc UK or EMAP)

 - Smaller specialist publishers